-- Enter in your desired resolution settings and click “Add”.
+- Enter your desired resolution settings and click Add.

 Resolved to Customize

-Aside from coding your own application or editing the registry manually, these are several options available to apply a custom resolution in Windows 10.
-You can choose the adapter route to avoid any potential issues but sacrifice some customization, you can go with the Custom Resolution Utility which grants you full control but may cause minor hiccups in some settings, or you can use the features offered by Intel, AMD, and Nvidia.
+Aside from coding your own application or editing the registry manually, these are the best options available to apply a custom resolution in Windows 10.
+You can choose the adapter route to avoid any potential issues but sacrifice some customization, or you can go with the Custom Resolution Utility, which grants you full control but may cause minor hiccups in some settings, or you can use the features offered by Intel, AMD, and Nvidia.
 Customize your resolution until your heart’s content.

 Do you know of another way of customizing the resolution on a Windows system?
 What made you want to customize your resolution in the first place?
 Let us know in the comments below.